 - 2 tablespoons pure maple syrup (or sweetener of choice)

-- 3 ounces semi-sweet chocolate (chocolate chips or baking chocolate bars work)
+- 3 ounces semi-sweet chocolate chips (or bittersweet/dark)

 - 1 teaspoon vanilla extract